Energy Efficiency Standards

 Lost Revenue Recovery

 Lost revenue recovery for energy efficiency programs in South Dakota is handled on a case-by-case basis.
-Northwestern Energy was approved for a lost revenue recovery mechanism for both gas and electric programs in its 2009 plan and subsequently in its 2012 plan.
+Northwestern Energy was approved for a lost revenue recovery mechanism for both gas and electric programs in its 2009 plan, 2012 plan and subsequently in its 2017 plan.